kumarsanu2002/Tech_Edge/README.md

 # Install

-Download the source code and load it as an unpacked extension.We are unable to provide to install it form crome extension shop as it costs around $5.
+Download the source code and load it as an unpacked extension.
+We will publish it on the Chrome Extension Store soon.
 <p>
 Step 1 : Download this repo file and unzip it.
 </p>
 <p>
-Step 2 : Opne this file in vs code and open menifest file.
+Step 2 : Open this file in VS Code and open menifest file.
 </p>
 <p>
-Step 3 : Go to your crome and click on extension icon , then go to manage extension.
+Step 3 : Open chrome browser and go to extension settings.
+Enable Developer mode.
 </p>
 <p>
- Step 4 : There you will find Loadunpacked , click on it and upload this extension file there.
+ Step 4 : There you will find Load Unpacked , click on it and upload this extension file there.
 </p>
 <p>
- Step 5 : Now you can able to see this extesion there named as TrackEdge with "T" logo .
+ Step 5 : Now you can use the extention there named as TrackEdge with "T" logo .
 </p>
                          Here we go you can use it now:)